-Whether you have a mobile phone or landline, nuisance calls have gotten to the point where unbearable.
-To do something about it, I signed up for YouMail to see if I could stop robocalls and other unwanted calls.
+Whether you have a mobile phone or a landline, nuisance calls have gotten pretty unbearable.
+To do something about it, I signed up for YouMail to see if I could stop unwanted calls.

-In this article, we’ll review the pros and cons of YouMail and find out whether it does what it’s supposed to do: Stop spam calls.
+In this article, I’ll review the pros and cons of YouMail’s basic plan and tell you whether it does what it’s supposed to do: stop spam calls.

 YouMail describes itself as being in the business of “visual voicemail services.”
-That’s a fancy way of saying that they record, log and transcribe voicemails so that you can see them in your email inbox.
+That’s a fancy way of saying that the company records, logs and transcribes voicemails so that you can see them in your email inbox.

-The way it works is that YouMail forwards your missed calls, including those identified as spam, to an access number it provides, where YouMail answers.
+YouMail forwards your missed calls, including those identified as spam, to an access number, which YouMail answers.

 “Once we receive your missed call, we play your designated voicemail greeting and deposit the message in your inbox,” YouMail’s website says.